peterbrittain/asciimatics/doc/source/widgets.rst

 input focus will be highlighted.
 You can move the focus using the cursor keys, tab/backtab or by using the mouse.

-The exact way that the mouse moves the focus depends on a combination of the capabilities of your terminal/console and the settings of your Frame.
+The exact way that the mouse affects the focus depends on a combination of the capabilities of your terminal/console and the settings of your Frame.
 At a minimum, clicking on the Widget will always work.
 If you specify `hover_focus=True` and your terminal supports reporting mouse move events, just